CCurl/s3/README.md

                - An address in CELL memory is an index into an array of CELLs (32- or 64-bit).
                - An address in BYTE memory is an index into an array of BYTES.
                - An address in ABSOLUTE memory is an address in the system's memory.
+               - The stacks use CELL addresses 4->64.
+               - The registers CELL addresses 65->90.
+               - CELL addresses 91->VARS_SZ are free.
                - BYTE memory is used for CODE as well.
 Code starts at address 1.
-               - To get the last allocated CODE address, use 0@.
+               - To get the last allocated CODE address (aka - HERE), use 0 l@.
-               - s3 uses CELL addresses 0-99.
-All addresses above that are free to use. l@    (a--n)      Fetch CELL n from CELL address a (long fetch). l!    (n a--)     Store CELL n to CELL address a (long store).
+               - To size of a CELL in bytes, use 1 l@. l@    (a--n)      Fetch CELL n from CELL address a (long fetch). l!    (n a--)     Store CELL n to CELL address a (long store).
 @     (a--n)      Fetch CELL n from BYTE address a.